 I can tell you are a discerning reader.
 That's the reason I can recommend Troll Valley, my first e-book.
 It's the fairy tale your grandparents never told you.
 Your childhood has been shafted until you read this book set in 1900 southeastern Minnesota.
 It follows Chris Anderson, who is a unusual farmer's son.
 For one thing, he has a deformed arm.
 For another, he has a fairy godmother (not the Disney kind).
 He's also bedeviled by apparitions--red, pointed Norwegian caps which dance around him on the ground when he allows himself to get angry (for which reason he always stuffs his feelings.
 Sort of the perfect Norwegian).

-The good people at Baen Books are selling four of my books adn e-books at a great price.
+The good people at Baen Books are selling four of my books and e-books directly.
 Buy them here, and consider giving them as gifts to your discerning family and friends for whatever holiday is just around the corner.
 Late Christmas presents are always welcome, and don't forget gifts for Valentine's Day, St. Patrick's Day, various parent days, birthdays, U.S. congressional holidays, Norwegian Constitution Day, and tomorrow--all great days for giving.

 You may also buy any or all of them from through Amazon.